 Cast: Sarah Lancashire, Siobhan Finneran, George Costigan, Joe Armstrong, James Norton

-Maybe no country does crime TV as well as the U.K., and Happy Valley is another excellent 6-episode entry into its vast collection of dark and twisted tales.
+Maybe no country does crime TV as well as the U.K., and Happy Valley is another excellent entry into its vast collection of dark and twisted tales.
 Sarah Lancashire’s Catherine is a tough police sergeant, but she cares deeply about her community (and her interactions with local low-lifes are some of the series’ highlights).
 But she’s haunted by the actions of Tommy Lee Royce (James Norton), who raped her daughter and produced a child, after which her daughter committed suicide.
 Her family torn apart, when Catherine sees him on a street corner after his release, she becomes obsessed with finding him after he drops off the map.
 Meanwhile, a second plot also involving Tommy and a kidnapping starts to unravel, and questions of guilt, innocence, and more sweep viewers up in the show’s complex and often harrowing portrayal.
 Norton and Lancashire are exceptional in this character-driven drama, and it’s an quick binge-watch with a huge reward.

-[Update] Its exceptionally engrossing second season is now available, and it is in no way a sophomore slump.
+Its fantastically engrossing second season is now available, and it is in no way a sophomore slump.
 Instead, the series not only finds new ways to weave together the stories of Cawoods and Tommy Lee Royce, but it adds a few new swirling subplots that, as ever, highlight the bleakness but close-knitted nature of life in the valleys of West Yorkshire. — Allison Keene

 Created by: Cheo Hodari Coker